ummels/fedraserif/README.markdown

 Installation
 ------------

-Building the font requires the [LCDF typetools][LCDF] in version 2.90 or higher, as distributed with TeXLive 2011.
+Building the font metrics requires the [LCDF typetools][LCDF] in version 2.90 or higher, as distributed with TeXLive 2011.

 [LCDF]: http://www.lcdf.org/type/